aminbiography/advanced-english-grammar-and-punctuation-uci/README.md

 # **Advanced Grammar & Punctuation Project**

-A structured **HTML/CSS/JavaScript application** developed as a supporting repository for an official **Graphic Organizer Chart and Graphic Organizer Web**, based on coursework from the **University of California, Irvine (International Programs)**, offered through Coursera.
+A structured **HTML/CSS/JavaScript application** developed as a supporting repository for an official **Graphic Organizer Chart and Graphic Organizer Web**, based on coursework from the **University of California, Irvine (International Programs)**, offered through *Coursera*.

 ---